-The Counseling Office provides a warm, inviting and welcoming environment for all students.
-Counselors work hard to make sure each student’s individual needs are met in a compassionate and caring manner.
+The Counseling Office provides a warm and welcoming environment for all students.
+Counselors work to ensure each student’s individual needs are met in a compassionate and caring manner.
 They help students navigate their high school years and prepare for their futures.
 Students are empowered to utilize their strengths and effectively manage challenges.

-The structure of the SHA counseling department is unique in that students stay with the same school counselor for all four years but also work with a college counselor during their junior and senior years.
+The structure of the SHA counseling department is unique in that students stay with the same school counselor from freshman through junior year and work with one of two college counselors senior year.
 This allows our counselors more time with the students and aids them in getting to know the personality, strength, and individuality of each girl.
 Students have regularly scheduled appointments with their counselor, however, the counselors have an open-door policy and welcome students and parents to make appointments as needed.

 Sophomores will continue to have scheduled meetings individually and in groups concentrating on individual growth, college preparation, academic success, and career exploration.

 Sophomores will take the PSAT in October.
-Similar to the SAT, the PSAT/NMSQT measures critical reading, math problem-solving and writing skills that students have developed over the first half of their high school career.
+Similar to the SAT, the PSAT/NMSQT measures critical reading, math problem-solving, and writing skills that students have developed over the first half of their high school careers.
 The PSAT also gives students practice for the SAT.

 During junior year, students will begin to focus on the college search process.
 Counselors help to guide and support each student to find the school that best suits her needs.
 Juniors are encouraged to plan college visits this year.

-The focus of senior year is on the college application, financial aid, scholarship search and college selection.
-Counselors work very closely with parents and students to help families have an organized approach to the application process.
+The focus of senior year is on the college application, financial aid, scholarship search, and college selection.
+Counselors and advisors work very closely with parents and students to help families have an organized approach to the application process.

 Students will continue taking the ACT and SAT if necessary.
-Some students will take SAT subject tests as well depending on their college choice.
+Dependent on personal college choice, some students will take SAT subject tests as well as the ACT.
 One-hundred percent of SHA students take the ACT.
 Around 30% of students take the SAT.